 Where is one of the first places you go when you’re looking for a product or service?
 If you’re like 48% of customers, you start your online shopping journey with a search engine.

 Online shoppers are looking for purchase options, tips, comparisons and a range of information to help them make a decision on which product or service they should buy and which brand they should buy from.

 In fact, 37.5% of all traffic to Ecommerce websites comes from search engines.
 So, if your website isn’t visible in the search results, you could be missing out on huge numbers of qualified customers who are ready to buy.

-Keyword research should be the first step in any Ecommerce SEO strategy.
-Getting this right will allow your brand to rank on page one of the search results and, most importantly, ranks for the keywords that receive a lot of traffic and will lead visitors to buy from you.
+Keyword research should be the first step in any E-commerce SEO strategy.
+Getting this right will allow your brand to rank on page one of the search results and, most importantly, rank for the keywords that receive a lot of traffic and lead visitors to buy from you.

-Performing keyword research properly will allow you to rank in Google for target keywords that don’t have too much competition but will drive enough traffic to your site and have high conversion rates.
+Performing keyword research properly will allow you to rank in Google for the search terms that don’t have too much competition but will drive enough traffic to your site and have high conversion rates.